 In 2017 Year 2 were involved in a project about Instruments of the Orchestra with the City of London Sinfonia

-In 2018 Year 2 are enjoying an African Drumming Project led by HMS Staff, using traditional African Instruments.
+Since 2018 pupils in Year 2 have enjoyed participating in an African Drumming Project led by HMS Staff, using traditional African Instruments.

 For the last 3 years, Year 2 pupils have also taken part in a joint performance with local schools called 'Sing Sing Sing'.

 In 2018, Year 4 pupils participated in the Aspire project, where they composed and performed a variety of songs at Watford Colosseum.